MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 - Emails that are part of a business domain.
 - First and last names that contain alphanumeric characters and not special characters.

 By default, intelligent fields are considered while training a model by using out-of-the-box values.
 If the outcome of the intelligent fields is satisfactory, the model includes the fields to train; otherwise, the fields are ignored.
-However, even if the outcome is unsatisfactory, you can still choose to include the intelligent fields to train the model if necessary.<!--note from editor: When might this be a good idea?
-Will the reader understand, or can you give an example?-->
+However, even if the outcome is unsatisfactory, you can still choose to include the intelligent fields to train the model if necessary.

 > [!NOTE]
-> The fields that are displayed in intelligent fields won't be available in the lead entity or its related entities, contact and account.<!--note from editor: I know you're using the updated terminology here, but you used the outdated terminology about 30 lines ago - I don't think it makes sense to suddenly use different terms.
-Maybe we can redo the whole article? -->
+> The fields that are displayed in intelligent fields won't be available in the lead entity or its related entities, contact and account.

 [Edit the model](#manual-retraining) as described in the previous section to choose the intelligent fields that you want your model to use.
-The following image illustrates how you can select intelligent fields.<!--note from editor: Since the image is conveying the information here, the alt text should really describe what the user needs to see.
-Please double-check my edit (and make it better!).-->
+The following image illustrates how you can select intelligent fields.

 > [!div class="mx-imgBorder"]
 > ![Edit fields page showing the Model concepts section with a list of intelligent fields that have been selected.](media/si-admin-predictive-lead-scoring-edit-model-intelligent-fields.png "Edit model page with intelligent fields")